 <network> <name>default</name> <uuid>9a05da11-e96b-47f3-8253-a3a482e445f5</uuid> <forward mode='nat'/> <bridge name='virbr0' stp='on' delay='0'/> <mac address='52:54:00:0a:cd:21'/> <ip address='192.168.122.1' netmask='255.255.255.0'> <dhcp> <range start='192.168.122.2' end='192.168.122.254'/> </dhcp> </ip> </network>

-Now, in order to add that network permanently to the KVM host, run the following:
+Run the following to add that network permanently to the KVM host:

 sudo virsh net-define --file default.xml